Roasted Asparagus

 Recipe tips and variations

-• Yield: This recipe makes about 4 (1-cup) servings asparagus.
+• Yield: This recipe makes about 4 (1 cup) servings of asparagus.
 The exact amount depends on where you were able to snap off the ends.

-• Storage: Store leftovers covered in the refrigerator for up to 4 days.
-To use them up, add to scrambled eggs or omelets or toss in a garden salad.
+• Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.
+To use them up, add them to scrambled eggs or omelets or toss in a garden salad.

 • Peeling: If the skin seems thick and tough, use a vegetable peeler or paring knife to peel the stalk to within about 2 inches of the tip.